luigisaetta/data-science-bp/README.md

 This repository has a [Wiki](https://github.com/luigisaetta/data-science-bp/wiki).

 You can find there more details regarding:
-* How to connect froma Notebook to Oracle ADWH and read data
+* How to connect from a Notebook to Oracle ADWH and read data
 * How to use MLFLow in OCI Cloud